oxylabs/chatgpt-web-scraping/README.md

 Once ChatGPT replies with a code, it’s always a good idea to review it first.
 Just overview the code if it seems to do what you want it to do.
 Double-check if it uses some libraries or packages you may wish to exclude.
 If you find any inherent glitches, write back to ChatGPT and ask to generate the code again.

-## 5. Execute and Test
+## 5. Execute and test

-Copy the ChatGPT-generated code and check if it is executing fine.
+Copy the ChatGPT-generated code and check if it's executing fine.
 Here is the code that ChatGPT generated for us:

 ```python
 import requests